dev-tch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - script 15-countthatword : Display the number of lines that contain the pattern “bin” in the file /etc/passwd -script 16-whatsnext : Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
 - script 17-hidethisword : Display all the lines in the file /etc/passwd that do not contain the pattern “bin”
+- script 18-letteronly : Display all lines of the file /etc/ssh/sshd_config starting with a letter